-Please join us for our FB LIVE performance on Sunday, Sept.
-26th at 2:00 p.m.
+Gary and I have been playing pretty much every Sunday since the pandemic started.
+Please join us for our FB Request LIVE performance this Sunday, May 15th at 2:00 p.m.
 CT!
 We’ll be playing songs of ours you requested through the week.
-To request, please email us at: email@example.com.
-We play every Sunday afternoon and you can find the show over at our Middleman Burr Facebook Page 🙂
+To request, please email us at: firstname.lastname@example.org.
+You can find the show over at our Middleman Burr Facebook Page 🙂

 Click HERE to go to our page and if you hit LIKE, you’ll be notified when we go live.

 Georgia will be playing in the round with Gary Burr, Jim Photoglo and Mike Reid at The Bluebird Cafe on Tuesday, Jan.
 25th at 7:30 pm CST as a fundraiser for Alive Hospice.
 Please help us support this great cause…all proceeds from ticket sales will go to Alive Hospice.